NelloKudo/osu-winello/README.md

 osu-wine --kill: Kills osu! and related processes in osu!
-Wineprefix osu-wine --kill9: Kills osu! but with wineserver -k9 osu-wine --update: Updates wine-osu to latest version osu-wine --w10fonts: Installs Windows 10 fonts from either GitHub or ISO (Needed for JP characters etc.) osu-wine --fixprefix: Reinstalls the osu!
+Wineprefix osu-wine --kill9: Kills osu! but with wineserver -k9 osu-wine --update: Updates wine-osu to latest version osu-wine --w10fonts: Installs Windows 10 fonts from GitHub for osu!
+(Needed for JP characters etc.) osu-wine --fixprefix: Reinstalls the osu!
 Wineprefix from system osu-wine --info: Troubleshooting and more info osu-wine --remove: Uninstalls osu! and the script